K0UO and V31KW Steve "SKY" Walz Also see V31KW on QRZ.

 Good DX and 73's

-This view is looking from the 100' level on the tower and up to the top!
+This view is looking from the 100' level on the tower and up to the top, the work deck level is at 145ft.
 10 foot wide and in 27 yards of cement.

 KanOkla Intertie Repeater System is one of our projects, see the Map at http://www.statelineskywarn.com/coverage.html

 You must be logged in to file a report on this page

 Currently updating logbook display.